Glossary of Terms

 Prime - The first coat of paint in an application that consists of two or more coats also refers to the paint used for an initial coat.
 (Prime coat)

-R-Factor - A measure of a products energy efficiency.
+R-Value - A measure of a products energy efficiency.
 The higher the R-Value, the better the insulation effect.

 Rails - The horizontal members of a sash or door panel.